2013 MA Draper Program in Humanities and Social Thought

 The University of Arizona, College of Social and Behavioral Sciences and College of Humanities, Tucson, AZ

-- Serve as subject liaison for humanities disciplines, including general and specialized research services, instruction, collection management and expertise in digital humanities.
+- Serve as subject liaison for humanities disciplines, including general and specialized research services, instruction, and collection management.

 - Provide one-on-one research support to students and faculty.